prasisiri/pycode-cronjob/argo-workflows/README.md

 - How the container image is referenced in the Argo Workflow YAML
 - The passing of artifacts between workflow steps

+## Business Rules Integration

+We've implemented a separation of concerns that allows business teams to own and maintain their own analysis rules while the technical team maintains the workflow infrastructure.

+Business rules are maintained in a separate GitHub repository ([github.com/prasisiri/python-rules](https://github.com/prasisiri/python-rules)) and are dynamically pulled into the workflow at runtime.

+Key benefits:
+- Business teams can update rules without requiring Docker rebuilds or workflow changes
+- Clear ownership boundaries between technical infrastructure and business logic
+- Business users receive analysis results via SFTP and email for review

+For complete details on this approach, see [Business Rules Integration](business-rules-integration.md).

 ## Implementation Files

 This repository contains: